-All adult students (those age 24 or older) apply for admission through the Adult Studies Program (ASP) office.
+All adult students (those age 24 or older) apply for admission through the Adult Studies Program (ASP).
 In order to qualify for admission, adult learners must have completed a minimum of 24 credits of college-level classes and be degree-seeking.

-ASP staff members provide admissions services, academic advising, and general college and career advice.
+The Adult Studies Office provides admissions services and offers general college and career advice.
 Given the nature and focus of ASP students, the application process requires fewer documents than is the case for traditional-aged students.
+Students are encouraged to meet with the Adult Studies staff to discuss transfer credit.